skynetservices/skynet-archive/documentation/envs.md

 Here is a list of environmental variables that are inspected by skylib.

-SKYNET_DZHOST=localhost:8046
-	Where skylib will look for a doozer instance.
-This list is colon-separated; multiple doozerd instance can be specified.

-SKYNET_DZNSHOST=localhost:8046
-	The host of a DZNS instance.

-SKYNET_DZDISCOVER=true
-	Automatically discover new doozerd instances to connect to.

 SKYNET_BIND_IP=127.0.0.1
   IP Address for skynet services to bind to